(Camp Addict does NOT accept payment from any company to review or endorse their products.)

 Figuring Out What Equal-i-zer Shank Size You Need

-3. What is the height of your trailer frame at the front of the trailer (the A-frame section that has the coupler attached to it)?
+3. What is the height of your trailer frame at the front of the trailer?
 Equal-i-zer hitches will fit up to a 6" frame.
 If you have a trailer with a 7" or 8" frame, then the Equal-i-zer hitch won't fit.
 In this case, you can use an Andersen WDH.

 Have A 4 3/8" Frame?

 Many travel trailers use a frame manufactured by BAL that measures 4 3/8" (when you measure the frame rails vertically).
-For example, the Lance travel trailer owned by Camp Addict Co-Founder Marshall uses this frame.
+For example, Marshall's Lance trailer uses this frame.

-Problem is that Equal-i-zer frame brackets are designed for frames that measure full inches (for example, a 5" frame).
+So, the problem is that Equal-i-zer frame brackets are designed for frames that measure in full inches.
 If you use the standard bracket on your 4 3/8" frame, there will be a gap which is no good!
 It causes bracket slippage.

 Seems like option #2 would be the smarter way to go, but of course, it costs more money.
-Your choice!
+Still, your choice!

-If you chose to purchase the right-sized bracket for your 4 3/8" frame, you will need to order 2 each of the following part numbers (so 4 extra bracket parts total):
+So, if you choose to purchase the right-sized bracket for your 4 3/8" frame, you will need to order 2 each of the following part numbers (so 4 extra bracket parts total):